 Similar to water serums, the penetration and the absorption will be enhanced if your skin is damp before application.
 You can either mist your face, or layer your water serum right before applying the oil to your skin.
 An oil serum can definitely replace your moisturizer year-round if you have dry skin.
 If your dry skin is seasonal, switch to an oil serum during the winter months.
 You can use your oil serum either in your am or pm skincare routine, but I prefer to apply mine at night and roll it into my skin with my Iremia Skincare jade roller.

 I’m a big fan of both water and oil serums because of their unique benefits to the skin.
 I love using a hyaluronic acid serum after cleansing and then locking in the hydration with a heavier product like an oil serum or moisturizer.
 As I am in my mid-40s, I’ve found that my skin benefits from both.
 It can get pricey trying to find the best facial serum, so I have a curated selection in my shop.
-Every product listed has been tried and tested before choosing to work with it and the brand.
+I’ve tried and tested every product I’ve listed before choosing to work with it and the brand.
 If you have any questions or need assistance choosing a product that’s right for you, please don’t hesitate to reach out.

 I’m not a dermatologist.
 My recommendations are based on research and testing of products on myself and my clients.
 My knowledge and passion for skincare and makeup comes from 17 years of experience working with products in makeup school, as a manager in a spa and in retail.